JimmyCerone/ideaBank/Atomic/Quarterly Rocks/Quarter 2 2021.md

 NEW VERSION
 ## Make Spin Easy Again

+Seems like my chat bot idea might not be the best.
+Trying to think through [[Switch - How to Change Things When Change is Hard by Dan and Chip Heath]] framework here.

 Expected delivery date: 2021-07-01

 ## What value would you like to focus on building for yourself this quarter?